Resources for Our Families

 Why do I have to fill out an updated consent form every year?

-Annual update and consent forms are valid for a period of one year, and need to be renewed August 31.
+Consent Forms are valid for a period of one year, and need to be renewed August 31.
 Each parent is required to complete the update and consent forms to ensure all the information we have on file is correct.
 Participants will not be able to attend programming without completed forms.

 When can I register?